Trump talks trade at G20, China's Xi warns against protectionism

 The situation of the global economy was worrying as global trade was feeling the effect of “protectionism (and) politically motivated restrictions,” he added.

-Trump also flagged trade at the start of his talks with Abe.

-“We’re going to be talking about a lot of things and we’re also going to be talking about a lot of trade,” Trump said.
+Trump, who often castigates trading partners on Twitter and in his raucous political rallies, put a positive spin on trade developments with Japan.

-“I appreciate the fact that you’re sending many automobile companies into Michigan and Ohio and Pennsylvania and North Carolina,” referring to U.S. states critical to his effort to win re-election next year.
+“I appreciate the fact that you’re sending many automobile companies into Michigan and Ohio and Pennsylvania and North Carolina,” Trump told Japanese Prime Minister Abe, referring to U.S. states critical to his effort to win re-election next year.

 Trump said the two leaders would also discuss Japanese purchases of U.S. military equipment, although a Japanese official said later the topic did not come up.